An Approach to Constrained Polynomial Optimization via Nonnegative Circuit Polynomials and Geometric Programming: Constrained Polynomial Optimization via Signomial and Geometric Programming

 \section{Constrained Polynomial Optimization via Signomial and Geometric Programming}

 In this section, we provide relaxations of the program \eqref{Equ:Constrained} following ideas of Ghasemi and Marshall in \cite{Ghasemi:Marshall:GP:Semialgebraic}.
 The goal is to weaken the assumptions which are needed to obtain a geometric program or at least a signomial program.
 We provide such relaxations in the programs \eqref{Equ:ConstrainedGP} and \eqref{Equ:ConstrainedSNP} and provide the desired properties in the Theorems \ref{Thm:ConstrainedGP} and \ref{Thm:ConstrainedSP}.
-Moreover, we show that under certain extra assumptions the bound obtained by the new program \eqref{Equ:ConstrainedGP} equals the optimal bound $s(f,\mathbf{g})$ from the previous section; see Theorem \ref{Thm:ConstrainedGPequality}.
-Furthermore, we demonstrate in the following Sections \ref{Sec:ExamplesConstrained} and \ref{Sec:NonSTPolynomials} that the resulting programs can be an alternative for SDP in cases where Lasserre relaxation has issues.\\
+Moreover, we show that under certain extra assumptions the bound obtained by the new program \eqref{Equ:ConstrainedGP} equals the optimal bound $s(f,\mathbf{g})$ from the previous section; see Theorem \ref{Thm:ConstrainedGPequality}.\\

 Let all notation regarding $G(\boldsymbol{\mu})$ be given as in Section \ref{SubSec:PrelimConstraint}.
 Assume that we have for each $0 \leq i \leq s$

 with $g_{i,\boldsymbol{\beta}} \in \R$.
 We have $\Delta(A_i) \subseteq \Delta(A)$ and hence write